Big Town Mall: History

-Big Town Mall, located at 800 Big Town Shopping Ctr., just off of U.S. 80 E. and Loop 12 in Mesquite, Texas, was constructed in 1959 and was the first enclosed, air-conditioned shopping mall in the Southwest.
+Big Town Mall, just off of U.S. 80 E. and Loop 12 in Mesquite, Texas, was constructed in 1959 and was the first enclosed, air-conditioned shopping mall in the Southwest.
 Some of the surrounding facilities included Bowlanes, A&R Course, General Cinema, Horse and Rider, an exhibition hall, and a half price shoe store.
-At one time up to three major chain stores--JCPenney (which James Cash Penney himself opened), Sanger-Harris, and Montgomery Ward--were part of the complex.
+At one time up to three major chain stores--JCPenney (which James Cash Penney himself opened), Sanger-Harris, and Montgomery Ward—were part of the complex.
 The attached Woolworths was also popular due to its sizable inventory and food court.

 This once-popular spot in Mesquite housed department stores, retail shops, an early form of arcade, and even a movie theater (which has since been demolished).
 Even after Town East Mall had long since become the new "hotspot" for local and national retailers, the mall stayed active for several years with privately owned shops targeting urban young.

-Film Appearance(s)
+Film appearance(s)

-The exterior of the mall can be seen in the 1985 film True Stories as the site of the fashion show.
+The exterior of the mall can be seen in the 1986 film True Stories as the site of the fashion show.
 The interior of the mall shown is actually NorthPark Center in Dallas.